 Scotland’s Winter Festivals is a key part of Scotland’s cultural calendar, celebrating three of Scotland’s most important dates – St Andrew’s Day, Hogmanay and Burns Night.
 Renowned both at home and around the world for providing unmissable events and unforgettable memories, Scotland’s Winter Festivals are quite simply the perfect celebration of our rich culture and heritage.

-Sure, this year might be a little bit different because of the coronavirus pandemic, but we’re not letting that stop us doing what we do best – putting on a great show and having a good time.
-That’s why – for the first time ever – this year’s Winter Festival events will be taking place virtually.
-We will be bringing some of Scotland’s best performers to the comfort of your own home, with a selection of stunning performances across music, poetry, visual art and more.
+Sure, last year was a little bit different because of the coronavirus pandemic, but we’re didn't let that stop us doing what we do best – putting on a great show and having a good time.
+That’s why – for the first time ever – the 2020 Winter Festival events took place virtually.
+We brought some of Scotland’s best performers to the comfort of your own home, with a selection of stunning performances across music, poetry, visual art and more.
 This year we are back with some fantastic virtual events to celebrate St Andrew's Day 2021!

-Jenn Butterworth & the Royal Conservatoire of Scotland: From 27 November @ 12pm GMT
+Jenn Butterworth & the Royal Conservatoire of Scotland

 Jenn Butterworth is one of the most notable folk guitarists in the UK acoustic music scene and has collaborated with musicians from around the world including France, Germany, USA, China, Canada - to name just a few.
-Known for producing music based on the themes of fairness, kindness, inclusivity and empowerment, there is no one better placed to kick off this year’s events.
+Known for producing music based on the themes of fairness, kindness, inclusivity and empowerment, there was no one better placed to kick off the 20/21 Winter Festival events.

 Jenn currently holds the title of ‘Musician of the Year’ from the Scots Trad Music Awards and was nominated for the same title in the BBC Radio 2 Folk Awards.
-In this performance, she will be mixing spoken word and music and working with students from the Royal Conservatoire of Scotland – one of the world’s top performing arts schools.
+In this performance, she mixed spoken word and music and worked with students from the Royal Conservatoire of Scotland – one of the world’s top performing arts schools.

 Founded by legendary violinist Yehudi Menuhin in 1977, Live Music Now offers amazing opportunities to young, professional musicians, while at the same time bringing the joy and pleasure of music to people who otherwise might not have such an experience.
 This initiative extended to Scotland in 1984 and now involves over 100 musicians, playing a variety of different styles of music and reaching the heart of local communities throughout the country.

-Each year, Live Music Now would deliver more than 500 live events throughout the country, but the coronavirus pandemic has a massive impact on this.
-However, the organisation simply pivoted to an online setup called ‘Together at Home’ and have still been able to achieve amazing successes.
+Each year, Live Music Now would deliver more than 500 live events throughout the country, but the coronavirus pandemic had a massive impact on this.
+However, the organisation simply pivoted to an online setup called ‘Together at Home’ and were still able to achieve amazing successes.
 Amongst them, a set of 62 specially recorded video concerts focused on wellbeing, which continued to give emerging freelance artists much needed paid work.

-They will be providing an incredible pre-recorded performance of Scottish music, featuring Kilda (fiddle; pipes; guitar/Gaelic vocals), Ainsley Hamill/Alistair Paterson (Gaelic/Scots song and keyboard) and Aves O’May (fiddle and clarsach).
+They provided an incredible pre-recorded performance of Scottish music, featuring Kilda (fiddle; pipes; guitar/Gaelic vocals), Ainsley Hamill/Alistair Paterson (Gaelic/Scots song and keyboard) and Aves O’May (fiddle and clarsach).